biero-el-corridor/Talk_Workshop_and_Chall_creation/Investigations on LOGO!/README.md

 ##### on the docker
 # import the pcap file.
-/opt/arkime/bin/capture --copy -n * -R /folder/where/you/cp/the/pcap/folder
+/opt/arkime/bin/capture --copy -n * -r /folder/where/you/cp/the/pcap/file.pcapng

 # run the script that will parse and upload
 docker exec -it [container-id] ./data/arkime-parse-pcap-folder.sh